fdefelici/clove-unit/README.md

 # CLove-Unit
-CLove is a unit testing single-header library for C, with test autodiscovery feature.
+CLove is a unit testing single-header library for C (mainly, but could also work with C++), with test autodiscovery feature.

 The aim of this library is to reduce at the minimum the boilder-plate and just focus on unit test development (such as avoiding to register manually the tests to an execution list).